jjhny2a/LFTP4WIN-CORE/README.md

 Inside the main folder of a completed `LFTP4WIN` installation you see these main files once the install is complete.

-`Double Click Me - WinSCP Startup.cmd` - Loads your key files in the `/keys` folder and starts WInSCP.
+`Double Click Me - WinSCP Startup.cmd` -Loads your key files in the `/keys` folder and starts WinSCP.

-`LFTP4WIN-import.cmd` - Imports your settings from a previous release starting from version `LFTP4WIN`
+`LFTP4WIN-import.cmd` - Imports your settings from a previous release starting from version `LFTP4WIN` (V2 only)

-`LFTP4WIN-terminal.cmd` - Opens a new local terminal session.
+`LFTP4WIN-terminal.cmd` - Opens a new local terminal session with keyfiles loaded in the session.

 `LFTP4WIN-update.cmd` - Updates Cygwin and the LFTP4WIN CORE files - Your configuration files will not be reset.